-The Deputy Mayor is Councillor Andrew Ellis and Mrs Nicky Ellis is Deputy Mayoress.
+The Deputy Mayor is Councillor Paul Smith and Mrs Sarah Smith is Deputy Mayoress.

 The Mayor's role